nikoly/pact-contract-test/README.md

 **pact-verifier** is installed with pact-python.

-##Provider State
+## Provider State

-Additionally, provider can implement some states (fixture) that has to be run before the contract test.
+The provider implements states (fixture) that are defined by the consumer.

 Consumer specifies the name of the state within a keyword 'given' and sends the contract to a provider.
-Once the provider gets the contract he must implement the state before verifying that contracts.
-The states must be imported in pact_helper.py file.
+Once the provider gets the contract, he must implement the state before verifying that contracts.
+Import the state's implementation in pact_helper.py file.